How to Install a Range Hood In Your Kitchen

 If you’re considering upgrading the range hood in your kitchen but aren’t sure where to start, this guide will provide you with the steps necessary to successfully install a new range hood.
 An effective range hood will help remove odors, smoke and airborne grease in your kitchen, so you can focus on the cooking without worrying about lingering food smells.

-Read on to learn about the process for a range hood installation, but please note that this guide should be used as an overview.
+Read on to learn about the process for a range hood installation, or this guide for range hood microwave combination installation, but please note that this guide should be used as an overview.
 Specific instructions and additional information will be found in your owner’s manual.

 Range hood installation: A step by step guide

 Prior to purchasing your new range hood, take into account how much cooking and style of cooking you do, as well as the size of your kitchen.
 Your range hood’s venting capability is measured in the amount of air they clear per minute, per square footage (CFM).
 A good rule of thumb is to purchase a range hood that has double the CFM of your kitchen.
 If your range is a gas range, then you’ll also want to make sure that the CFM of your range hood meets or exceeds the BTU output of your cooktop.

 Additionally, if you do a lot of frying or steaming, you may want to consider a range hood that has a higher CFM to make sure that the hood can provide optimal clearing.

 Note: Before doing this, make sure that you shut off power at the fuse box.
 Unplug the range hood and disconnect all electrical wiring.

 Step 1.
 Remove existing range hood